carl-gjerris/parteval-fcl/README.md

 Variant of partial evaluation for a simple block-structured language.
 Implementation is mostly taken from the description of an online partial evaluator given in "Partial Evaluation: Practice and Theory".
+Work in progress.